FrancescoSallia/Yko-s-BBQ-Chicken/README.md

 # 🍗 YKOS BBQ Chicken – Good Chicken, Fast Delivery

-**Dein direkter Weg zu frischem, leckerem Essen – schnell, einfach und modern.**
+**Your direct way to fresh, delicious food – fast, easy, and modern.**

-YKOS BBQ Chicken ist die offizielle Liefer- und Bestell-App von **YKO’S**, die dir ermöglicht, deine Lieblingsgerichte bequem online zu bestellen – ob für **Lieferung nach Hause** oder **Selbstabholung**.
+YKOS BBQ Chicken is the official delivery and ordering app from **YKO’S**, allowing you to conveniently order your favorite dishes online – for **home delivery** or **pickup**.
-Neben den beliebten Chicken-Gerichten bietet YKOS jetzt auch **neue Speisen wie Pizzen, Pasta und mehr** an.
+In addition to the popular chicken dishes, YKOS now also offers **new meals such as pizzas, pasta, and more**.

-Das Herzstück der App ist die **Echtzeit-Verbindung** zur internen **Ykos Kitchen App**:
+The heart of the app is the **real-time connection** to the internal **Ykos Kitchen App**:
-Sobald du bestellst, erscheint deine Bestellung in der Küchenanwendung, wo das Team deine Order live verwaltet, Zeiten aktualisiert und dir den **aktuellen Status** übermittelt – alles **in Echtzeit** mit einem **Countdown-Timer**, damit du immer weißt, wann dein Essen fertig oder auf dem Weg ist.
+As soon as you place an order, it appears in the kitchen application, where the team manages your order live, updates times, and sends you the **current status** – all **in real time** with a **countdown timer**, so you always know when your food is ready or on the way.

 ---

 ## 🍔 Features

-- [x] **Echtzeit-Bestellstatus** – Dank direkter Verbindung zur YKOS Kitchen App.
+- [x] **Real-time order status** – Thanks to direct connection with the YKOS Kitchen App.
-- [x] **Lieferung oder Abholung** – Wähle flexibel deinen bevorzugten Bestellmodus.
+- [x] **Delivery or pickup** – Choose your preferred ordering mode flexibly.
-- [x] **Timer-Tracking** – Verfolge den Fortschritt deiner Bestellung live.
+- [x] **Timer tracking** – Track your order’s progress live.
-- [x] **Login & Registrierung** – Persönliche oder geschäftliche Adressen sicher speichern.
+- [x] **Login & registration** – Safely store personal or business addresses.
-- [x] **Favoriten-System** – Lieblingsgerichte mit einem Klick speichern.
+- [x] **Favorites system** – Save your favorite dishes with one click.
-- [x] **Vorbestellungen** – Plane Bestellungen im Voraus für bestimmte Tage oder Zeiten.
+- [x] **Pre-orders** – Schedule orders in advance for specific days or times.
-- [x] **Animierte Benutzeroberfläche** – Angenehme UI mit Lottie-Animationen und modernen Designs.
+- [x] **Animated user interface** – Pleasant UI with Lottie animations and modern design.

 ---

-## 🔧 Technischer Aufbau
+## 🔧 Technical Setup

-Das Projekt wurde mit **Flutter** entwickelt und folgt dem **MVVM-Prinzip (Model-View-ViewModel)** mit **Provider** als State-Management-Lösung.
+The project was developed with **Flutter** and follows the **MVVM principle (Model-View-ViewModel)** using **Provider** as a state management solution.
-Für Authentifizierung und Datenspeicherung wird **Firebase** verwendet.
+**Firebase** is used for authentication and data storage.

-### 📁 Struktur
+### 📁 Structure

 **• Models:**
-Enthalten alle Datenstrukturen (z.
-B. Bestellung, Benutzer, Menüartikel) und kommunizieren mit Firestore.
+Contain all data structures (e.g., order, user, menu item) and communicate with Firestore.

 **• ViewModels:**
-Steuern die Logik zwischen Firestore, Authentifizierung und der UI.
+Control the logic between Firestore, authentication, and the UI.
-Nutzen das Provider-Paket für reaktives State-Management und Echtzeit-Updates.
+Use the Provider package for reactive state management and real-time updates.

 **• Views (Pages):**
-Flutter-Widgets, die die Benutzeroberfläche darstellen.
+Flutter widgets that represent the user interface.
-Jede View ist minimalistisch, performant und verwendet Animationen für ein modernes Nutzererlebnis.
+Each view is minimalist, high-performing, and uses animations for a modern user experience.

 **• Services:**
-Abstraktionsschicht zur Firebase-Kommunikation (Auth, Firestore).
+Abstraction layer for Firebase communication (Auth, Firestore).
-Beispiele:
+Examples:
-- `FireAuth` → Login, Registrierung, Passwort-Reset
+- `FireAuth` → Login, registration, password reset
-- `ViewmodelOrders` → Bestellverarbeitung & Timer-Tracking
+- `ViewmodelOrders` → Order processing & timer tracking
-- `ViewmodelMenu` → Menüverwaltung
+- `ViewmodelMenu` → Menu management

 ---

 ## ☁️ Firebase Integration

-### Verwendete Firebase-Services
+### Firebase Services Used

 - **Firebase Authentication**
-  Für Login, Registrierung und Passwort-Zurücksetzen per E-Mail.
+  For login, registration, and password reset via email.

 - **Cloud Firestore**
-  Speicherung aller Bestellungen, Benutzerinformationen und Menüartikel.
+  Stores all orders, user information, and menu items.
-  Dank **Echtzeit-Listener** wird der Bestellstatus automatisch aktualisiert.
+  Thanks to **real-time listeners**, the order status is automatically updated.

-### Vorteile:
+### Advantages:

-✅ **Echtzeit-Synchronisierung** zwischen Kunden- und Küchen-App
+✅ **Real-time synchronization** between customer and kitchen app
-✅ **Offline-Fähigkeit** durch lokale Zwischenspeicherung
+✅ **Offline capability** through local caching
-✅ **Sichere Authentifizierung** über FirebaseAuth
+✅ **Secure authentication** via FirebaseAuth

 ---

-## 🔁 Verbindung zur YKOS Kitchen App
+## 🔁 Connection to the YKOS Kitchen App

-Die YKOS BBQ Chicken App ist direkt mit der **Ykos Kitchen App** verbunden.
+The YKOS BBQ Chicken App is directly connected to the **Ykos Kitchen App**.
-Bestellungen erscheinen automatisch im Küchen-Dashboard, wo Mitarbeiter:
+Orders automatically appear in the kitchen dashboard, where employees can:
-- den Bestellstatus ändern (z.
-B. „in Bearbeitung“, „unterwegs“, „fertig“),
+- change the order status (e.g., “in progress,” “on the way,” “ready”),
-- Liefer- und Abholzeiten anpassen,
+- adjust delivery and pickup times,
-- den Fortschritt live zurück an die Kunden-App übermitteln.
+- send progress updates back to the customer app live.

-Der Kunde sieht diese Änderungen in **Echtzeit** über einen **visuellen Timer** in der App.
+Customers see these changes **in real time** through a **visual timer** in the app.

 ---

-## 📱 Screenshots & Animationen
+## 📱 Screenshots & Animations

 <p align="center">
  <img src="./img/login.png" width="200">